 (3) The occupier of any premises and any person in charge or apparently in charge of any premises or operations shall furnish to any officer of the Department, or any honorary warden duly authorised, all reasonable assistance and all such information that he is capable of furnishing or as required by that officer or honorary warden with respect to the exercise of his powers and the discharge of his duties under this Act.

-[Section 51 amended by No. 24 of 1995 s.
+[Section 51 amended: No. 24 of 1995 s.
 45.]

 52. Power of officers to represent the Minister